 Why does it matter?

-As a consumer, you’ll be able to identify whether a company is greenwashing — a term used to describe companies that use potentially misleading language that makes it sound like their brand is sustainable, healthier, recyclable, etc. Basically, since B Corps are verified by a third party, you’ll be able to determine whether a company is just “talking the talk” in regards to their claims on doing good.
+As a consumer, you’ll be able to identify whether a company is greenwashing — a term used to describe companies that use potentially misleading language that makes it sound like their brand is sustainable, healthier, recyclable, etc. Basically, since B Corps are verified by a third party, you can determine whether a company is just “talking the talk” regarding their claims of doing good.

 For the company, it ensures that they’re held accountable for social and environmental best practices (and attracts like-minded customers that find this important).
-Becoming a B Corp could also be an incentive for top-tier candidates who want to work for a company with a unique purpose and drive.
+Becoming a B Corp could also incentivize top-tier candidates who want to work for a company with a unique purpose and drive.
 It also helps to give current employees a North Star by providing a central mission and vision that’s embedded in the company culture.

 How does a company qualify?

-The B Lab first uses its B Impact Assessment to measure the impact that the company has on its employees, community, customers, and environment.
-The company has to get at least 80 out of 200 points every year to maintain their B Corp status.
+The B Lab first uses its B Impact Assessment to measure the company’s impact on its employees, community, customers, and environment.
+The company must get at least 80 out of 200 points yearly to maintain its B Corp status.
 After legally qualifying for the B Corp, submitting documentation, completing a background check, and performing an on-site review, the process can take many months from start to finish (for Sunday Riley, it took two years).
-There are annual fees involved, which depends on how much revenue the company brings in) to maintain their B Corp status.
+In addition, annual fees are involved, which depend on how much revenue the company brings in) to maintain their B Corp status.

 How do Sunday Riley’s values fit into a B Corp?